 The Manufacturing Laboratory, located in the Swan Annex are maintained and managed by the Manufacturing Technology Program (MFGT) Faculty and Staff.
 These facilities are necessary for instructional requirements of the MFGT and MFGE programs.
 This document has been created to help avoid scheduling conflicts and to define the parameters for the instructional use of the MFGT facility.

-"special" use must be requested for all lab time other than
+use and "special" use must be requested for all lab time other than academic classes

-course instructor of the student who is requesting the use of the
+lab time, the course instructor of the student who is requesting the use of the lab,

 Qualifications For Lab Use